 Image credit: Future PLC/ David Giles

-Smart kitchen lighting ideas such as spotlights concealed under wall cabinets and in the ceiling are still the most popular, practical choice to use throughout.
-They can be grouped according to tasks, and used with dimmer switches so you can change the atmosphere in an instant.
+Bright kitchen lighting ideas, such as spotlights concealed under wall cabinets and in the ceiling, are still the most popular, practical choice to use throughout.
+They can be grouped according to tasks and used with dimmer switches so you can change the atmosphere in an instant.

 You might also want to consider plinth lighting.
 Strips that run along the base of your cabinet can provide a subtle light that will illuminate your kitchen after hours.
 Handy if you should sneak in for a midnight snack!